scriptinator/foruxpvp.com/wiki/Debugging-Wurst-In-Eclipse/index.md

 ## Steps:

-1. The next step is fairly descriptive.
+1. This next step is fairly descriptive.
 Here is the tutorial for creating a new project courtesy of Alexander01998 (The Creator of the Wurst-Client):

     >* Create a clone of Wurst.
 This is the tricky part, so read carefully!